 At the end of the day, poor performance should not be tolerated.
 It puts additional strain on other employees and leads to a negative culture.
 While the law does impose obligations of fairness and reasonableness on employers, it does not stop them from managing and if necessary dismissing underperforming employees.

-If you need assistance understanding your Redundancy Pay, please contact an Employment Solicitor of the Taurus Legal Management team on (03) 9481 2000.
+If you need assistance understanding your Redundancy Pay, please contact one or our experienced employment lawyers at Taurus Legal Management on (03) 9481 2000.